xiuheng-wang/Plug_and_Play_HSI_unmixing/README.txt

 Run plug_image.m to conduct unmixing by denoising reconstructed images;

-For any questions, feel free to email me at minzhao@mail.nwpu.edu.cn, xiuheng.wang@mail.nwpu.edu.cn.
+For any questions, feel free to email us at minzhao@mail.nwpu.edu.cn, xiuheng.wang@mail.nwpu.edu.cn.

 If this code is helpful for you, please cite our paper as follows: